mikyrenato/Project-4-Blog/README.md

 ### Home Page

-The home page contains the nav bar with all relevant links (Home, Blogs, Category, User), in the body we have the most recent post (with the ability to scorl right/left) and the footer containing links to the social media websites (Facebook, Twitter, Linkedin) and a Send Feedback link.
+The home page contains the nav bar with all relevant links (Home, Blogs, Category, User), in the body we have the most recent post (with the ability to scroll right/left) and the footer containing links to the social media websites (Facebook, Twitter, Linkedin) and a Send Feedback link.

 <img src="staticfiles/images/home.PNG">
 <img src="staticfiles/images/footer.png">